kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 were authentic.
 These are not authenticated until the `Finished` message from the server arrived.
 This may allow an adversary to downgrade the symmetric algorithms, but only to what the client is willing to accept.
-If such an attack occurs, the handshake will also never succesfully complete and no data can be sent back.
+If such an attack occurs, the handshake will also never successfully complete and no data can be sent back.

 If the client trusts the symmetric algorithms advertised in its `ClientHello`